Italian name: Given names

 Since the ancient Romans had a very limited stock of given names (praenomina), very few modern Italian given names (nomi) are derived directly from the classical ones.
 A rare example would be Marco (from Marcus).

 Some nomi were taken from classical clan names (nomina) for their meanings or because they are euphonic, such as Emilio/Emilia (from Aemilius), Valerio/Valeria (from Valerius), Claudio/Claudia (from Claudius), Orazio (from Horatius), Fabio (from the cognomen Fabius), Flavio/Flavia (from Flavius).

 When combined with a second given name, Giovanni and Pietro are commonly contracted to Gian- and Pier-, as in Giancarlo, Gianfranco, Gianluca, Gianluigi, Gianmarco, Giampaolo (Gianpaolo), Giampiero (Gianpiero), Pierfrancesco, Piergiorgio, Pierluigi, Pierpaolo, and so on.

-Italian unisex names are very rare (e.g. Celeste), but the feminine name Maria can be used as a masculine second name, as in Gianmaria, Carlo Maria, etc.
+Italian unisex names are very rare (e.g. Celeste), but the feminine name Maria can be used as a masculine second name, as in Carlo Maria.

 Surnames

 Italy has the largest collection of surnames (cognomi) of any country in the world, with over 350,000.
 Men—except slaves—in ancient Rome always had hereditary surnames, i.e., nomen (clan name) and cognomen (side-clan name).
 However, the multi-name tradition was lost by the Middle Ages.
 Outside the aristocracy, where surnames were often patronymic or those of manors or fiefs, most Italians began to assume hereditary surnames around 1450.

 Registration of baptisms and marriages became mandatory in parishes after the Council of Trent in 1564.